Jeff Rutledge: Coaching career

 In the spring of 2007 Rutledge got his first NFL coaching job when he was hired as quarterbacks coach with the NFL's Arizona Cardinals, with direct charge over Kurt Warner.
 That year, the Cardinals made a late season run and earned a Super Bowl berth, but lost to the Pittsburgh Steelers, 27-23.
 When the Cardinals hired a new offensive coordinator at the end of that season, Rutledge and most of the offensive staff were fired.

 Rutledge served as the quarterbacks and tight ends coach for the New York Sentinels of the United Football League in 2009.

 In April 2010, Rutledge agreed to become the head football coach at Pope John Paul II High School in Hendersonville, Tennessee; where he coached for two seasons, leading the Knights to a 4-18 record.
 He resigned in the Spring of 2012 to return to Arizona to spend time with his family.
-Rutledge led Montgomery Bell Academy to a 41-17 record from 2002–2006, with two state titles in 2002 and 2003 and a #15 ranking in the final USA Today Super 25 poll in 2003.
+Rutledge led Montgomery Bell Academy to a 41-17 record from 2002 to 2006, with two state titles in 2002 and 2003 and a #15 ranking in the final USA Today Super 25 poll in 2003.

 In May 2013, Rutledge was hired by Valley Christian High School in Chandler, Arizona as a full-time staff member and also to lead the football program.
+He coached for five seasons until stepping down in 2017, going 23-28 as coach.

 Personal life

 Rutledge is a Christian and attends Arizona Community Church in Chandler.
-He is married to his wife Laura and has 3 children.
+He and his wife Laura and have 3 children.